 • Echinacea– You can take this herb as a tincture, tea, or capsule at the onset of a cold to increase the activity of your white blood cells.
 Echinacea is great for kicking colds fast.

 • Elderberry– My favorite way to use elderberry is as a syrup but you can also take it as a tea or capsule.
-Elderberry is known to be effective against 8 different strains of flu virus and is know to shorten the durations of colds and flu.
+Elderberry is known to be effective against 8 different strains of flu virus and is know to shorten the duration of colds and flu.

 • Oregano Oil– This is potent stuff!
 I often add this to my wellness shot when I feel under the weather.
 It’s incredibly effective and kicks all types of respiratory ills fast.
 This is my favorite oregano supplement.

 • Raw Honey– This simple home remedy is so easy to use!
-For colds you can infuse it with raw garlic, cinnamon, or cayenne to make an effective cough remedy.
-For fevers you can infuse it with elder flowers to make a syrup for homemade cold and flu tea.
+For colds, you can infuse it with raw garlic, cinnamon, or cayenne to make an effective cough remedy.
+For fevers, you can infuse it with elder flowers to make a syrup for homemade cold and flu tea.
 The possibilities are endless.
 Raw honey is a great way to get children to take their medicines.

 • Vitamin C– Taking a good Vitamin C is at the first sign of illness is a great way to prevent a cold or flu from developing.
 Start by taking 1000mg every hour until loose stool forms and then continue taking 500mg after that once a day.
 I really love this food based Vitamin C.